carlosafonso/amazon-location-demo/README.md

 3. Draw a polygon in the map.
 4. Enter a name in the **Geofence ID** text box and click **Create geofence**.
 5. Then click on **Device** in the toolbar.
 6. Draw a path that will be followed by this device.
-Make sure that the path crosses the geofencec boundaries at least once (otherwise no events will be triggered by Amazon Location Service).
+Make sure that the path crosses the geofence boundaries at least once (otherwise no events will be triggered by Amazon Location Service).
 7. Enter a name for the device in the **Device ID** text box and click **Create device**.
 8. Then run the `update_locations.py` script.
 This script will periodically update the position of the device, moving it along the defined path.